 I was raised an atheist.
-(My parents certainly were a major factor in this, but I believe we children “co-create” the realities in which we understand ourselves to exist; my sister was never an atheist, and is now a charismatic Catholic.)
+(My parents certainly were a major factor in this, but I believe we children “co-create” the realities in which we understand ourselves to exist; my sister was never an atheist, and became a charismatic Catholic.)

 For myself, I was raised in a “religion of science” with these major areas of catechism:

 - geology and the evolution of our planet,

 - the persecution of Galileo by the church,